semify-eda/wfg-API/README.md

 you can refer to this helpful guide:
 [How to Manage Projects Hosted on GitHub with PyCharm](https://www.jetbrains.com/help/pycharm/manage-projects-hosted-on-github.html#clone-from-GitHub).

+   If you are having issues psuhing back to your remote branch, go to `File -> Settings -> Version Control -> Git` and at the bottom, tick the **User credential helper**

 2. **Virtual Environment Setup:**
 It's essential to configure your virtual environment correctly within PyCharm.